parafoxia/analytix/docs/index.rst

 A simple yet powerful API wrapper to make getting analytical information from the YouTube Analytics API easier than ever.

-This documentation is for version |version| of analytix.

 Features
 --------